 Screen 11:

-A typical period of the timing of the negotiation-production game is the following:
+A typical period of the Negotiation-Production game is made of 2 stages:

-First, you and the other worker will negotiate the percentage each one of you (and the manager) will get from each of the four production tasks.
+Negotiation stage: First, you and the other worker will negotiate the percentage each one of you (and the manager) will get from each of the four production tasks.

-Second, you and the other worker will have to allocate 20 points between a group account and your private account for each of the four tasks.
+Production stage: Second, you and the other worker will have to allocate 20 points between a group account and your private account for each of the four tasks.
+This is the same game as that played in Part I.

 After the production task has been completed, the period is over and earnings will be calculated.
 You will not be informed at this time of your total earnings for the corresponding period.

-You will play three rounds of the negotiation-production game.
-In each round you will be matched with different individuals.
+You will play three repetitions (periods) of the negotiation-production game.
+In each round, you will be matched with different workers and managers.
 None of you will be able to see the decisions or earnings from previous rounds.

 YET TO BE PLACED SOMEWHERE but not for pilot: Points and conversion rate: At the end of the experiment, you will receive an overview of your cumulative earnings across all periods.
 Your earned points will be exchanged for actual money (50 points = 1€).
 In addition to your point-based earnings, you will also receive a participation flat fee of 1.5€.
 Your total earnings will be sent to you via Lydia.